11 of the wackiest events in Gloucestershire

 The action-packed El-ver Eating World Championship event takes place at Frampton Country Fair in Frampton on Severn and truly puts tummies to the test.
 In a revival of a local tradition, competitors race to eat a plate full of the two-inch-long eel-shaped fish, in the quickest time they can manage.

-Having been previously cancelled due to the eels being named a protected species, the wonderfully weird contest returned in 2015 and introduced a sustainable version of the eels made from Spanish surimi, to continue challenging anyone who thinks they can stomach it!
+Having been previously cancelled due to the eels being named a protected species, the wonderfully weird contest returned in 2015 with a sustainable version made from Spanish surimi, to continue challenging anyone who thinks they can stomach it!

 Dragon Boat Regatta at Gloucester Docks